turingschool/front-end-curriculum/lessons/module-1/json-and-localstorage.md

 ## Local Storage

-[`localStorage`][ls-mdn] is a property you can call on the global `window` variable within your browser, just like you can call `document`, that allows you to access a local storage object for persisting data.
+<a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage"><code>localStorage</code></a> is a property you can call on the global `window` variable within your browser, just like you can call `document`, that allows you to access a local storage object for persisting data.

 `localStorage` supports the following methods: